-Despite the last 18 months the picture is very much incomplete, even with a deal, particularly as to the relationship of the UK with the EU after 2020.
+Despite the last two years the picture is very much incomplete, even with a deal, particularly as to the relationship of the UK with the EU after 2020.
 The UK government has ruled out any “off the shelf” models for a trade deal and is looking for an ambitious free trade agreement, based on managed regulatory divergence.
 The absence of any one-size-fits-all approach confirms our recommendation that it is important to look at the issues on a sectoral basis.
 We expect to see clarity in some issues and sectors ahead of others.

 Against this background, our sector experts are working closely with clients to advise on the legal considerations of Brexit for businesses and individuals and how best to manage their operations and investments in the short term within the current regulatory framework and beyond.